Juniper/contrail-controller/specs/subcluster.md

 # 3. Proposed solution
 The proposed solution is at the remote sites, only control node services are spawned, and ibgp meshed among themselves.
-These control nodes are provisioned to BGP peer with SDN gateway, over which routing exchange with primary control nodes happen.
+These control nodes are provisioned to BGP peer with SDN gateway, over which route exchange with primary control nodes happen.

-Compute nodes in the remote site are provisioned to connect to these control nodes to receive config and exchange routers.
+Compute nodes in the remote site are provisioned to connect to these control nodes to receive config and exchange routes.
 Data communication among workloads between these clusters are communicated via Internet through their respective SDN gateways.